Ananym/welcome-to-nexus/combat/hunting.md

 ## Warrior

 - Always cast Backstab and Flank, and try to position yourself to hit multiple enemies.
+- Consider using taunt to get a monster's attention to ensure you hit as many targets as possible.
 - Only cast the strongest fury you have among Wolf's Fury, Tiger's Fury, Dragon's fury, Chung Ryong's rage, or your subpath rage.
 - Enchant/Infuse/Ingress and beyond directly multiply your weapon damage - only cast the strongest one you have.
 These have no duration, but you'll need to recast them if you change weapon or move through a loading screen (including entering ATG).
 - Bless and Potence are useful during the early levels, but you won't notice much difference after your 99th.